 To protect personal information, it is important to follow the Fair Information Practice Principles (FIPPs).
-This short course (~4 minutes) focuses on what protecting people’s privacy entails.
+This short privacy training course (~4 minutes) focuses on what protecting people’s privacy entails.
 It provides an overview of the basic FIPPs and explains why they matter.
 The course offers concrete guidance to workforce members about how they should collect, use, store, and protect personally identifiable information (PII) or personal data.
 The course has 4 quiz questions.

 The course is in an illustrated narration format, where the illustrations are drawn while the course is being narrated.
 This is a highly-engaging style, and the course uses humor and interesting visuals to bring the material alive.

 - Learn why these principles matter to the organizations and its customers

 - Become familiar with the appropriate ways to collect, use, store and protect personal data

 Please Contact Us to Evaluate this Program or Others